Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-1.md

 *Caster Level:* 23rd; *Prerequisites:* Craft Magic Arms and Armor, Craft Epic Magic Arms and Armor, *dictum; Market Price: +*8 bonus.

+### Distant Shot
-**Distant Shot:** A distant shot weapon can be used against any target within line of sight at no penalty for range.
+A distant shot weapon can be used against any target within line of sight at no penalty for range.

 *Caster Level:* 21st; *Prerequisites:* Craft Magic Arms and Armor, Craft Epic Magic Arms and Armor, *discern location; Market Price: +*6 bonus.

+### Dread
-**Dread:** A dread weapon excels at attacking one type of creature.
+A dread weapon excels at attacking one type of creature.
 Against its designated foe, its effective enhancement bonus is +4 better than its normal enhancement bonus.
 Further, it deals +4d6 points of bonus damage against the foe, and if it scores a successful critical hit